UniversalDependencies/UD_Western_Armenian-ArmTDP/README.md

 # Summary

-The Western Armenian UD treebank is based on the Western Armenian section of the Armenian Dependency Treebank (Հայերէնի Ծառադարան), originally developed for UD by the ArmTDP team led by Marat M. Yavrumyan at the Yerevan State University.
+The Western Armenian UD treebank is based on the Western Armenian section of the Armenian Dependency Treebank (Հայերէնի Ծառադարան), developed for UD originally by the ArmTDP team led by Marat M. Yavrumyan at the Yerevan State University.

 # Introduction

 The UD_Western_Armenian-ArmTDP treebank is based on the Հայերէնի Ծառադարան dataset (version 1.0), a mix of texts sampled from different sources, representing different genres and domains (local on-line newspapers, journal articles, and fiction dated between 1895 and 2020).
 The treebank consists of 1780 sentences (~36K tokens).

 The annotation scheme was developed in accordance with the UD guidelines.
 The original data were manually annotated by the ArmTDP team.
-The tokenization and POS-tagging process was carried out through alternating steps of automatic scripting and manual revision in the YerevaNN research lab (led by Hrant H. Khachatrian).
+The tokenization and POS-tagging process was carried out through alternating steps of automatic scripting and manual revision at the YerevaNN research lab (led by Hrant H. Khachatrian).
 The treebank is so far the only manual verified corpus of Western Armenian, supplied with comprehensive morphological and syntactic annotation in the form of a complete dependency tree provided for every sentence.

 # Acknowledgments